jonnyhyman/daisy_chain/README.md

 - Later, lazy video editors with coding experience
 - Later, production houses with workflow programmers on staff

+## Installation

+1. Set Resolve External Scripting to Local or Network
+2. Install Python
+2. Ensure that the PYTHONHOME env variable is set at system level, to point to the directory where you will find the python3.exe, or symlink that path with /usr/local/bin/python3
+2. Copy the DaisyChain Host script into Resolve's watch folder for scripts macOS

+    ```
+    cp "./python/DaisyChain Host.py" "/Library/Application Support/Blackmagic Design/DaVinci Resolve/Fusion/Scripts/Utility"
+    ```

+    Windows
+    📁 "%AppData%\\Blackmagic Design\\DaVinci Resolve\\Support\\Fusion\\Scripts\\Utility"

+    Linux
+    📁 "~/.local/share/DaVinciResolve/Fusion/Scripts/Utility"

+3. Open

+4. Close and open Resolve if it was open

 ## Roadmap

 __Milestone 1__ Python server and client